 Raspberry Frosting Ingredients:

 - 6 tablespoon butter - I just use regular salted butter.

 - ½ cup fresh or frozen raspberries - frozen tend to be cheaper and you are making a puree so they are fine in this recipe.

 - 1 cup powdered erythritol - I do use store-bought powdered erythritol for icings.
 It is hard to grind a sweetener at home and get it as fine as the store-bought brands can.

 - 1 cup heavy cream - this lightens the frosting and makes it fluffy.

 And last but not least you will need 12 fresh or frozen raspberries to hide inside the cupcakes.
 They are a special surprise that makes these look so pretty.

-- 2 tbsp butter
+- 2 tablespoon butter

-- 2 tbsp coconut oil
+- 2 tablespoon coconut oil

 - 2 eggs